mario2r/swift-extensions/README.md

 ## Status
 Project is: _in progress_
 Swift extensions will always need to be updated.
-Please, feel free to add someones you think are necessary for the community
+Please, feel free to modify them to meet your requirements and include them into your projects
+I hope these extensions helped you to make your code shorter and cleaner.

 ## Contact
 Created by [@mario2r](https://github.com/mario2r) - feel free to contact me!